ALCOpenSource/Mentor-Management-System-Team-1/README.md

 ### Frontend

-* Navigate to the project directory with the command `cd conversational-app-team3`
+* Navigate to the project directory with the command `cd Mentor-Management-System-Team-1`

 * Navigate to the frontend directory with the command `cd frontend`

+* Navigate to the frontend directory with the command `cd frontend mms-Admin`

 * Install all the dependencies with the command `npm install`